akingurel/GdriveDownloaderV1/README.md

 ## 🚀 Installation & Usage

 ### Option 1: Using the EXE (Recommended)
-Download the latest release from the `Releases` section and run `GDriveIndirici.exe`.
+Download the latest release from the `Releases` section and run the application's `.exe` file.
 No Python required.

 ### Option 2: Running from Source
 1. Clone this repository: